stfxecutables/dynamic_loss/paper/notes/notes.md

 = - \sum_{i = c} \big(  y_i \nabla_{\mathbfit{x}} \log \sigma_i(\mathbfit{x}) \big)
 $$

+and thus **weight updates for the classic cross-entropy loss come only from gradients of the softmax components corresponding to the _correct_ class predictions, $\sigma_i(\mathbfit{x})$**.

+#### Issue #2 - The Dynamic Loss

-Now **what is the smallest possible softmax (probability) value that can be observed given $C$ classes**?
-Of course, it is $1/C$, since otherwise the probabilities would not sum to zero.
-Now, the largest possible softmax value is 1, which is not helpful, but is there a bound on the *second* largest possible softmax value, supposing the largest value is beyond some threshold $\tau$?
+The smallest possible softmax (probability) value that can be observed given
+$C$ classes if of course $1/C$, since otherwise the probabilities would not sum to greater than zero.
+The largest possible softmax value is 1, which is not helpful, but is there a bound on the *second* largest possible softmax value, supposing the largest value is beyond some threshold $\tau$?

 There is.

 Specifically, if $\tau$ > 0.5, and $C \ge 2$ (both of which are true in our